Walavouchey/osu-wiki/wiki/Ranking_Criteria/en.md

 - **Storyboarded images must not exceed an area of 17,000,000 pixels to keep loading times of large images within reasonable ranges for most computers to handle.** Additionally you may need to rescale your images accordingly to the internal maximum dimensions of the storyboard editor of 854 x 480 osu!pixels when using them.
 - **The difficulty must not throw parsing errors upon loading.** This means the parser cannot read part of the storyboard instructions.
 - **The `Widescreen support` setting must be consistent between storyboarded difficulties in a beatmap,** unless difficulty-specific storyboards are designed for different aspect ratios.
+- **[Storyboarded hitsounds](/wiki/Beatmapping/Hitsound#storyboarded-hitsound) cannot be used as replacements for [active hitsounds](/wiki/Beatmapping/Hitsound#active-hitsound).** These give an inaccurate form of player feedback.
+Storyboarded hitsounds in other situations are acceptable, but discouraged. osu!mania is exempt from this rule.

 ### Guidelines